 Dr. Michael V. Drake’s service in higher education spans nearly four decades and includes senior leadership roles at universities and national organizations dedicated to advancing education.
 He became the 15th president of The Ohio State University on June 30, 2014.

-During his tenure, Ohio State has seen record highs in applications, graduation rates, academic excellence, diversity and donor support.
-The university has received national recognition for its commitment to teaching and learning as well as excellence in patient safety, clinical outcomes and efficiencies at the university’s Wexner Medical Center.
+During his tenure, Ohio State has seen record highs in applications, graduation rates, academic excellence, sponsored research, diversity and donor support.
+The university also has received national recognition for its commitment to teaching and learning as well as excellence in patient safety and clinical outcomes at the university’s Wexner Medical Center.

 The Time and Change strategic plan, launched in August 2017, aspires to further strengthen Ohio State’s position as a national flagship public research university, setting forth five areas of broad focus: teaching and learning; access, affordability and excellence; research and creative expression; academic health care; and operational excellence and resource stewardship.

 To support greater access to an affordable and excellent Ohio State education, Dr. Drake directed the university to identify $400 million by 2020 to lower costs and improve value for students and families.
-By March 2015, the university had generated more than $1.5 billion through operational efficiencies and innovative funding strategies — far exceeding its stated goal.
+Since FY 2015, the university has generated more than $1.3 billion through operational efficiencies and innovative funding strategies.

-In 2017, Dr. Drake led the establishment of the Ohio State Tuition Guarantee — freezing tuition, mandatory fees, housing and dining for four years for incoming, in-state freshmen — and an unprecedented initiative to cover the full cost of tuition for Ohio Pell families, which begins fall 2018.
+In 2017, Dr. Drake led the establishment of the Ohio State Tuition Guarantee — freezing tuition, mandatory fees, housing and dining for four years for incoming, in-state freshmen.
 He also increased the value of Ohio State Land Grant Opportunity Scholarships to cover the full cost of attendance while doubling the size of the program in 2018.

 From July 2005 to June 2014, Dr. Drake served as chancellor of the University of California, Irvine.
 He also served as a Distinguished Professor of Ophthalmology (School of Medicine) and Education (School of Education).
 During this time, UC Irvine became recognized nationally for advancing social justice through education and exemplifying environmental stewardship and institutional sustainability.